 How to Stop Your Preschooler’s Bedtime Stalling

 Is your preschooler coming out of bed immediately after you tuck her in?
-Does she ask for one more sip of water, one more hug, need to go potty one last time?
+Does she ask for one more sip of water, one more hug, or need to go potty one last time?
 Is bedtime taking FOREVER?
 If so, your preschooler is a master of the bedtime stalling game.
 But there is a way for you to win this game!
 Here are three tips to stop the bedtime stalling and shorten the process to get your child asleep at night!

 Bedtime stalling tip #1 - Set clear expectations